elfudo3/pneumonia_xray_classifier/README.md

 It was able to achieve 98% test accuracy on a set of 1812 test X-ray images.
 It demonstrates the potential of convolutional neural networks in healthcare diagnostics.

-**Please keep in mind, this is my first ever ML project.
-I self taught myself all content with a big shoutout to Mr. Daniel Bourke for his free PyTorch course on YouTube with around 25 hours of great learning material (https://www.youtube.com/watch?v=V_xro1bcAuA&t=2598s).
-Amazing time that we live in!**

 ## Project overview

 **Goal**: Classify chest X-ray images as either 'NORMAL' or 'PNEUMONIA'.